TheKliko/klikos-modloader/readme.md

 </ul>

 <h3>Inspiration</h3>
 This project was inspired by <a href='https://github.com/pizzaboxer/bloxstrap'>Bloxstrap</a>, an open-source, alternative bootstrapper for Roblox.
 Bloxstrap is what introduced me to the Roblox modding community and where I learned many different ways to improve my mods.

-Not being able to quickly switch between custom mod profiles and set mod priorities is what led to me creating my own modloader.
+Unfortunately, at the time this project was made, Bloxstrap's mod support was rather basic.
+Users were unable to switch between mod profiles, and would have to remove their currently applied mod if they wanted to use a different one.

+This might not have been an issue for most people, but it can be annoying to work with when developing multiple mods at the same time.
+Rather than waiting for an update, I decided to challenge myself by making my own modloader from scratch, which is something that I've been wanting to do for a while now.